zenware/nixos-config/README.md

 ## Overview

-This repository maanges **multiple NixOS systems** using a shared modular configuration.
+This repository manages **multiple NixOS systems** using a shared modular configuration.
 It's designed to be **secure, composable, and automated** using modern Nix tooling.

 - **Laptop ("neon")**: Portable KVM/Swiss-Army Knife